 “By hiring, growing and supporting high performers within Willmeng, we collectively foster the altruistic service corporate culture within our core values, which means doing the right thing for the right reason, contributing with true purpose, and do more than your share.”

 President & CEO

 James Murphy, Willmeng’s President and CEO, was born and raised in the expanses of the West, including Texas and Idaho, though he calls Arizona “home.”

 He earned a bachelor of science degree in Construction Management from the Del E. Webb School of Construction at Arizona State University and a master’s degree from the School of Engineering and Applied Sciences at ASU.

 In college, James was an intern for Martin K. Eby and the Lawrence Livermore National Lab in Danville, Calif.
 Mardian Contractors, Inc., was his first full-time home, working as a project manager while going to school as an undergraduate.
 Projects completed while at Mardian range from a 400′ tower on top of South Mountain to several new facilities at the Chrysler Proving Grounds in Wittmann, Arizona.

-Away from the office, James is an accomplished outdoorsman who enjoys hunting and fishing.
+If it’s happening in the great outdoors, chances are that’s where you will find James when he is not working, particularly hunting and fishing.
 He can also be found on a baseball diamond or football field coaching his son James; and spending time with his daughter Audrey.
-Family and faith are his guiding principles, he says proudly.